MaxMMD/Harvard-University-CS50/README.md

 # Harvard University CS50

 Hello, world!
 This is CS50, Harvard University's introduction to the intellectual enterprises of computer science and the art of programming.
-Introduction to the intellectual enterprises of computer science and the art of programming.
-This course teaches students how to think algorithmically and solve problems efficiently.
+These courses teach students how to think algorithmically and solve problems efficiently.

 # Courses I'm taking